IKai-Lai/Reinforcement-Learning-in-Preventive-Maintenance-and-Production-Scheduling/README.md

       return history_state_list, history_action_list, history_exp_avg_reward_list,rel_avg_reward
   ```
 ### HR Learning (Heuristic R Learning) algorithm
+  Before entering the algorithm, we first define a function for the algorithm to use.
+This function randomly generate eta to decide whether to exploit the heuristic rule.
   ```py
   def eta_generate():
       return random.uniform(0,1)
   ```
+  Now, let's continue to enter into the HR learning algorithm. <br>
+  Step1: Initialize the learning rates β₁, β₂, exploration factor ε<sub>0</sub>, trigger factor η₀, decaying factor ψ, average reward ρ, and relative average reward R̄(i,a).
+Calculate the immediate reward of each (state, action) pair, initialize some record list, and let the current machine state be 0.
   ```py
   def iterative_HR_alg(initial_state,iterative_num):
       k = 0